Morgen Baird: Racing career

 In 2019, Baird ran at Salem Speedway for Fast Track in the No. 11, finishing sixteenth due to a radio issue.
 He made two more starts that year, finishing eleventh at Michigan, and thirteenth at Chicagoland.
 He made a one-off start at Michigan the following year in the No. 10 Ford, finishing fifteenth due to brake issues.

 In 2021, Baird got his first top-ten finish at Michigan, finishing seventh on the lead lap after starting in that same position.
 He finished in the top ten at the track again in 2022, finishing tenth.
 It was also during this year that Baird joined Venturini Motorsports in the No. 55 Toyota at the season finale at Toledo Speedway.
 In a car that shared visual similarities to the No. 20 car of Jesse Love in that same event, he did not start the race and was classified in 24th.
 He then ran only one race for Fast Track in 2023, finishing a career-best sixth at Michigan.

 On March 27, 2024, it was announced that Baird would make his NASCAR Xfinity Series debut at Richmond Raceway, driving the No. 6 Chevrolet for JD Motorsports.
 However, two days later, it was announced that Baird would postpone his debut in the series due to his fiancé going into induced labor with their soon to be born child; he would be replaced by Garrett Smithley.
 On August 12, it was announced that Baird would instead make his debut at Michigan, this time driving the No. 53 for Joey Gase Motorsports, although he would fail to qualify.
 He then made the race at Atlanta Motor Speedway with the team, where he finished in 33rd.

-On April 10, 2025, it was announced that Baird will run a partial schedule in the NASCAR Craftsman Truck Series, driving the No. 22 Ford for Reaume Brothers Racing.
+On April 10, 2025, it was announced that Baird would run a partial schedule in the NASCAR Craftsman Truck Series, driving the No. 22 Ford for Reaume Brothers Racing.